zsaylors/FilmQueryProject/README.md

   `LIKE` was used to compare wildcards.
 In this program, it compared the user entered keyword with film titles and descriptions.

-* **Referential Integrity (RI)**
-RI was used when joining tables.
+* **Referential Integrity (RI)** - RI was applied when joining tables.
 The project used keys to connect tables.
-For example, to add the film category, three tables were connected by using an association table.
+For example, to add the film category, three tables were connected by using an association table as the middle man.
 All primary and foreign keys had to agree with each other in order for this connection to work.

-* **JUnit 5**
-A few test cases were written for practice, so in the future unit testing won't be as trivial.
+* **JUnit 5** - A few test cases were written for practice, so in the future unit testing won't be as trivial.
 This was done after the program was run and debugged, so it wasn't as useful as it could have been.

 ### Lessons Learned
 The biggest lesson learned from this project was learning the SQL language.
 It was important for me to write out the syntax in Atom and then paste it into mySQL in order to determine if the syntax was right.
-Sometimes I had spelling errors or I wanted to use  `show` instead of `select`, or `in` seemed like a more intuitive word than `from`.
+Sometimes I had spelling errors, I wanted to use  `show` instead of `select`, or `in` seemed like a more intuitive word than `from`.
 It would have been very hard to debug the syntax directly from Eclipse.
 If it didn't work in the mySQL console, I knew something was wrong with what I had typed.

 Joining tables together with primary and foreign keys was also something that I had to wrap my mind around.
+There were a few instances where the keys did not match and there was an issue with referential integrity.

-Beyond that the assignment expanded on how to connect a database and retrieve information to use in an application that used object oriented programming.
+Beyond that, the assignment expanded on how to connect a database and retrieve information to use in an application that used object oriented programming.

 ### Future Implementation
 The sdvid database contains many tables that were not used.
 A store and inventory class were created only to display the inventory of certain films.
-A future menu item could list all the movies at a store and so on.
+A future menu item could list all the movies at a store.
 Also, tables exist with employees, mangers, and their addresses.
-An entire management program could be formed with this.
-Obviously, that is much out of the scope of this project.
-Later, CRUD principles could be added to add or update films and a front end could be added.
+An entire management program could be created with this.
+Obviously, that is out of the scope of this project.
+Later, the other CRUD principles could be included to add or update films, and a front end could be added.
 The sky is the limit with this one - not that film stores are really around anymore!